vladlents/commodity-classifier/README.md

 created by Reaktor Innovations and University of Helsinki.
 Copy the template, paste it to your GitHub README and edit! -->

-# Project Title: Commodity-classifier (HS code predictor)
+# Project Title: Commodity code-classifier

 Final project for the Building AI course